haner0834/DataProcessing/README.md

-I'm going to process text of note to turn to Swift Language
+I'm going to change the text of note to Swift Language
-this is Data Structure in my Swift File
+This is the Data structure in my Swift file
 ```swift
 struct CardContentItem: Identifiable {
     let id = UUID()